flowli/timelines-app-backend-integration/README.md

 # Timelines App: Backend Integration

-Started in 2021 by [Florian Arndt](https://arweb.de/imprint/) with 💜 for 🕰
+Started in 2021 by [Florian Arndt](https://arweb.de/imprint/) out of 💜 for 🕰.

 ## Technical Concept